MY HALLOWEEN TREAT – FRESH CONTENT HORROR SHORT STORY! 10/31/2022 — Derek Barton – 2022

 “Sure thing.”

-JD’s arms knocked over a potato chip rack and his hands only sent a coffee pot to a crashing end upon the tiled floor.
-The young teen girl squeaked in surprise at the register.
+In my efforts, my arms knocked over a potato chip rack and my hands only sent a coffee pot to a shattering end upon the tiled floor.

 “What’s going on back there?
-You will pay for anything you’ve broken, I swear it to God!” the clerk exclaimed.
+You will pay for anything you’ve broken!
+I swear it to God!” the clerk exclaimed.

 “Yo!
 Are you next?
 Ya waiting on somethin’ or is the machine down, man?”
+Someone was upset behind me.

-“You okay, I asked.”
+“I asked if you were okay?”
 Concern creased his wrinkled features.
-His dark eyes imploring and studying his face.
+His dark eyes imploring and studying my face.

 “Honestly, I don’t know.”

-The curser kept blinking and waiting for his keywords.
+The cursor kept blinking and waiting for my search keywords.

 What do I look for?
 Do I try to find out who that man is?
 Do I see if anyone else has been attacked recently?

-“Strangulations+white male” Maybe I need to be broader and more general.
+Maybe I need to be broader and more general.
+“Strangulations+white male”

 More articles but nothing specific enough to help.

-“Self-defense tactics” JD typed next.
+“Self-defense tactics” I typed next.

-As everyone gathered their books, backpacks and purses, the announcement was repeated.
+As everyone gathered their books, backpacks, and purses, the announcement was repeated.

-JD sighed but wasn’t too upset as he was getting no where fast on the internet.
-As he followed the nervous crowd marching along the hallway, he tried to decide his next move.
 Where can I go to get answers?
 Where will there be a crowd?
 Who might understand what’s happening?
 Would a church or maybe a priest have some ideas?

 “Why do you say I’m trying to kill you?”
 More mocking laughter followed.
 “That’s funny!
 I’m not trying.
 I AM KILLING YOU!
 And I’m going to kill you again and again!”

-“Jason, you see, you’ve made someone a very powerful enemy.
+He then leaned in close to my left ear.
+“You see, Jason, you’ve made someone a very powerful enemy.
 Seen something or done something you weren’t supposed to, I don’t know.
-So much an enemy that they’ve paid me a lot of money to wipe you out of existence.
+They don’t pay me to know.
+They pay me, paid me, a lot of money to wipe you out of existence.
 Every existence… Every lifetime… Every dimension…”

 FRESH STORY CONTENT 10/27/2022 — Derek Barton — Wyvernshield!! – 2022